adfresca/sdk-ios/README.md

 ### Custom Parameter

-Our SDK can collect user specific profiles such as level, stage, maximum score and etc. We use it to deliver a personalized and targeted message in real time to specific user segment that you can define.
+Our SDK can collect user specific profiles such as level, stage, maximum score and etc. We use it to deliver a personalized and targeted message in real time to specific user segments that you can define.

 To implement codes, simply call setCustomParameterWithValue method with passing parameter's index and value.
 You can get the custom parameter's index in our [Dashboard](https://admin.adfresca.com): 1) Select a App 2) In 'Overview' menu, click 'Settings - Custom Parameters' button.